kaalaska/memory-game-frank-karin/README.md

 1) Array 6 x 6 field

 2) starting state:
-HTML page
+HTML page,
-Titel/Heading
+Titel/Heading,
-Game description
+Game description,
-Presentation of array
+Presentation of array,
-Image for hidden cards
+Image for hidden cards,
-Images for cards
+Images for cards,

 3) Functions:
-Create array with randamize image index
+Create array with randamize image index;
-On click card gets status visable, only 2 cards can be discovered Check if match after second card is discovered
+On click card gets status visable, only 2 cards can be discovered;
+Check if match after second card is discovered
 --> no match:
     message